 Given the intent of the post, from what I read, was to point out that the white evangelical suburban paradigm that was at the heart of Christianity no longer had a stranglehold on the kind of evangelicalism that finds its support in Trump.
 If I’ve read his article right, he is denouncing the idea that white evangelicalism speaks for what evangelicalism truly is.

 I’ve been a Christian for a long time.
-I came to faith in Christ my freshman year in college, 1982.
-I was pretty pumped up initially.
+I came to faith in Christ my freshman year in college, 1982 and was pretty pumped up initially.
 I read the Bible like crazy, rarely missed church, bible study and other Christian gatherings within my circles.

 But after some time, something interesting began to emerge.
 My zeal for the Lord began to hit some lethargic patches.
 The trials of life, temptation of sin and general distraction slowly ate away at my walk and after a few years, dropped me into a 13 year rebellious period.

 But after I came back, I noticed something all too familiar, a strange blend of zeal mixed with a dull sense of just can’t quite get it together.
 It wasn’t that I didn’t love the Lord.
 I loved him deeply and truly.
 I have no other choice really.
-A passage of Scripture that profoundly impacted me then in 1999 and still impacts me to this day is found in John 6:66-69.
-After Jesus touched people with miracles that gained a pretty following, he then began to lay down the truth about himself;
+A passage of Scripture that profoundly impacted me then in 1999, and still impacts me to this day, is found in John 6:66-69.
+After Jesus touched people with miracles that gained a growing following, he then began to lay down the truth about himself;

 After this many of his disciples turned back and no longer walked with him.
 So Jesus said to the Twelve, “Do you want to go away as well?”
 Simon Peter answered him, “Lord, to whom shall we go?
 You have the words of eternal life, and we have believed, and have come to know, that you are the Holy One of God.”